It’s a common question to hear divers ask: Should you dive in Cabo San Lucas or La Paz?

 Should I dive in Cabo San Lucas or La Paz?

-The moral of the story is: to get the best out of scuba diving in Baja California, you need to visit for extended periods of time (and visit often) to have the best chance to dive in optimal conditions needed for our spectacular and famous wildlife encounters.
+The moral of the story is this: to get the best out of scuba diving in Baja California, you need to visit for extended periods of time (and visit often) to have the best chance to dive in optimal conditions needed for our spectacular and famous wildlife encounters.

 Aerial view of the dive sites in Cabo San Lucas, Mexico